 The Committee, in which MPs from Northern Ireland have speaking rights, offers an opportunity to foster better links and dialogue between parliamentarians from both sides of the border.

 What's on this week

-The next meeting of the Joint Committee on the Implementation of the Good Friday Agreement will be held on 3 July 2014.
+The Joint Committee on the Implementation of the Good Friday Agreement will resume formal meetings in September.

 News from the Committee